kent-rasmussen/azt/ROADMAP.md

     - widen "Do" menu item (give all a minimum width)

 ## For some time
-- set up mail of bug report (better than WeSay)
 - look into having hg commit changes to verification status file
     - don't track checkdefaults? (make per user file?)
-- Set means for user to check verification stage again.
-    - Once done, there is currently no AZT way to redo it.
 - Look up how to get real required heights and widths, availablexy isn't working correctly.
 - fix reconfigure scrolling window frame problem (remove need for if self.configured <1:)
   - constrain frames with less data, to only scroll as needed.